 Related: Catch Your Zzzs: Tips for a Better Night’s Sleep

 Finally, making some changes to your diet may help to improve your sleep.
 Avoid heavy meals just before bedtime.
 Also cut down on your caffeine as it is a stimulant that can keep you awake.
-Do avoid alcohol as well as it can dehydrate you and disrupts your sleep by making you wake up in the middle of the night to get a drink.
+Do avoid alcohol as well as it can dehydrate you and disrupt your sleep by making you wake up in the middle of the night to get a drink.

 For more dietary tips to improve sleep, check out this article.